FAQs

 No. Those eligible for Phased Retirement are those who meet TSERS age and service requirements for at least an early retirement (reduced benefits).
 If you are a TSERS participant who is eligible for early retirement (reduced benefits), your monthly benefit under the Phased Retirement Program is still subject to the same formula as any other early retiree.

 With both TSERS and ORP, you can earn unlimited money from any employer other than the State of North Carolina and not affect your retirement benefit in any way.
 TSERS limits your State of North Carolina employment to 50% (indexed for increases) of your gross 12-month pre-retirement salary (excluding termination payments) or the maximum amount provided by TSERS annually, whichever is greater.
-(The maximum amount is $39,660 for 2023 and subject to change effective January 1 of following years.)
+(The maximum amount is $42,160.00 for 2025 (2026 amount has not been published as yet) and subject to change effective January 1st of following years.)

 TSERS establishes a cost-of-living index cap for retirees who simultaneously receive benefits and work for the State of North Carolina.
 You will be allowed to earn up to the State earnings cap and will be notified of your increase in the same way that all other faculty members are notified of increases.
 You are responsible for monitoring your income to ensure that you do not exceed this limit.

 If you and your department agree, you may teach during the summer in which you retire.
-Thereafter, TSERS limits your State of North Carolina employment to 50% (indexed for increases) of your gross 12-month pre-retirement salary (excluding termination payments) or the maximum amount provided by TSERS annually, whichever is greater.
-(The maximum amount is $39,660 for 2023 and subject to change effective January 1 of following years.)
+Thereafter, TSERS limits your State of North Carolina employment to 50% (indexed for increases) of your gross 12-month pre retirement salary (excluding termination payments) or the maximum amount provided by TSERS annually, whichever is greater.
+(The maximum amount is $42,160 for 2025 (2026 amount has not been published as yet) and subject to change effective January 1st of following years.)

 If there is not a TSERS conflict, and you and your department agree, you may teach the summer session to earn additional money, providing this is not part of your half-time work plan.